-• Valuation date January 1, 2021 Valuation timing Actuarially determined contributions calculated as of - December 31, for the fiscal year and discounted to July 1 to reflect monthly payments throughout the year.
-Actuarial cost method Frozen Initial Liability and Entry Age Normal cost methods.
-Amortization method For FIL bases, 18 years for the Fresh start base of January 1, 2020 and period specified in current valuation report for specific plan changes.
-Future gains/losses are amortized through the calculation of the normal cost in accordance with the FIL cost method amortized based on expected working lifetime, weighted by salary or service of the projected population for each group and further weighted by total present value of benefits for each group.
+• Valuation date January 1, 2022 Valuation timing Actuarially determined contributions calculated as of December 31, for the fiscal year and discounted to July 1 to reflect monthly payments throughout the year.
+Actuarial cost method Frozen Initial Liability cost method Amortization method For FIL bases, 16 years for the Fresh start base of January 1, 2022, 15 years for the mortality change and the period specified in current valuation report for specific plan change bases.
+All bases are determined on a closed basis.
+Future gains/losses are amotized through the calculation of the normal cost in accordance with the FIL cost method amortized based on expected working lifetime, weighted by salary or service of the projected population for each group and further weighted by total present value of benefits for each group.
 Actuarial asset valuation method Actuarial value equals market value less unrecognized gains/losses over a 5-year period.
-Gains/losses are based on market value of assets Mortality Based on experience of all MTA-sponsored pension plan - members from January 1, 2015 - December 31, 2020 reflecting
+Gains/losses are based on market value of assets Mortality Based on experience of all MTA-sponsored pension plan members from January 1, 2015 - December 31, 2020 reflecting mortality improvement on a generational basis using Scale MP-2021.
+Actuarial assumptions: Investment rate of return 6.50%, net of investment expenses

-Actuarial assumptions:

-Investment rate of return 6.50%, net of investment expenses

-Projected salary increases Varies by years of employment, and employee group; 2.75% mortality improvement on a generational basis using employees
+Varies by years of employment, and employee group; 2.75%